khulnasoft-lab/clix.py/docs/help-typer.md

 ## Sponsor the author

-You can also financially support the author (me) through <a href="https://github.com/sponsors/tiangolo" class="external-link" target="_blank">GitHub sponsors</a>.
+You can also financially support the author (me) through <a href="https://github.com/sponsors/khulnasoft-lab" class="external-link" target="_blank">GitHub sponsors</a>.

 There you could buy me a coffee ☕️ to say thanks. 😄

-## Sponsor the tools that power Typer
+## Sponsor the tools that power Clix

-As you have seen in the documentation, Typer is built on top of Click.
+As you have seen in the documentation, Clix is built on top of Click.

 You can also sponsor: